cavo789/windows_terminal_tips/README.md

 ![Banner](./banner.svg)

+## Installation

+Is part of Windows 11 so should be available directly on your machine if you're running that OS.

+You can install Windows Terminal using the Windows Store but, if you can't, you can download [the latest release from GitHub](https://github.com/microsoft/terminal/releases).

 ## Add new profile

 Add a new profile to start Ubuntu and directly execute an interactive shell for a given container (let's say `myAppName`):